 When you integrate Okta with third party SAML 2.0 service providers using the Template SAML 2.0 application, you can map Active Directory, LDAP, and Workday user values to SAML attributes.
 In addition to the standard Okta profile attributes (First Name, Last Name, Email, and Okta Username), you can use additional attributes that have been pulled into Okta from other sources.

-To configure your Template SAML 2.0 application, perform the following steps:
+To configure your Template SAML 2.0 application:

 From the Administrator Dashboard, select Applications and click the Add Applications button.

 Enter Template SAML 2.0 App in the search field and select it.

 After configuring the General Settings for this app, select the Sign On tab and click the View Setup Instructions link.

 For a list of the supported values, select the Active Directory, LDAP, or Workday link on this page.